jonashaag/klaus/node/README.md

 ## Helper

 We implement a "Check on GitHub" link that opens the "same" page on GitHub (for repos which have a remote there).
 Peruse it to check that things work the same.

+Notably, the commit history pages. (because libgit2's revwalk is not super properly documented.)